Hot Stuff (aircraft)

 Hot Stuff is the name of a Consolidated B-24 Liberator, 41-23728, of the 8th Air Force that was used in World War II.
 It was the first heavy bomber in the 8th Air Force to complete twenty-five missions in Europe in World War II.
 It flew several more missions, and finally the crew was scheduled to return home and help sell war bonds.
-However it crashed in bad weather flying back to the United States, which claimed the life of those on board including Supreme Allied Commander in Europe at the time.
+However it crashed in bad weather flying back to the United States, which claimed the lives of those on board including Supreme Allied Commander in Europe at the time.

 The aircraft crashed in Iceland en route to the USA while carrying Lt.
 Gen. Frank M. Andrews and Brigadier general Charles H. Barth Jr.